 The Soyuz 43S vehicle has achieved a stable orbit after a nominal ascent, and all antennas have deployed.
 The Soyuz will now close the distance to the ISS in preparation for docking, scheduled for 10:46 p.m.
 EDT.
 NASA Television coverage of the docking will begin at 10 p.m. and can also be seen online at: https://www.nasa.gov/nasatv.

-The Soyuz TMA-15M launched from the Baikonur Cosmodrome in Kazakhstan to the International Space Station at 4:01 p.m.
-EST (3:01 a.m. on Nov.
-24 Baikonur time).
-Terry Virts of NASA, Anton Shkaplerov of the Russian Federal Space Agency (Roscosmos) and Samantha Cristoforetti of the European Space Agency now are safely in orbit.
+The Soyuz TMA-17M launched from the Baikonur Cosmodrome in Kazakhstan to the International Space Station at 5:02 p.m.
+EDT (3:02 a.m. on July 23 Baikonur time).
+Kjell Lindgren of NASA, Oleg Kononenko of the Russian Federal Space Agency (Roscosmos) and Kimiya Yui of the Japan Aerospace Exploration Agency (JAXA) now are safely in orbit.

 Researchers will also use biological sample kits delivered by the Soyuz spacecraft to obtain samples of blood, saliva or urine.
 The ongoing collection of biological samples from crew members help scientists determine if immune system impairment caused by spaceflight increases the possibility for infection or poses a significant health risk during life aboard the space station.

 In addition to these studies, seven categories of human health research are ongoing during the One-Year mission of Scott Kelly and Mikhail Kornienko.
 Researchers expect these investigations to yield beneficial knowledge on the medical, psychological and biomedical challenges faced by astronauts during long-duration spaceflight.